Connect with Droid Transfer via USB

 Enable USB Debugging

-Now that you are a developer, we can enable USB Debugging.
+Now that you are a developer, you can enable USB Debugging.
 This is required in order to let you move files between your Android and PC using Droid Transfer.

 - On your Android device, again open Settings.